-The weighted average fair value of the stock options granted during the year ended December 31, 2021 was \$0.83 per share (year ended December 31, 2020 - \$0.37 per share).
+The weighted average fair value of the stock options granted during the year ended December 31, 2022 was \$0.49 per share (2021 - \$0.83 per share).
 Options are priced using the Black-Scholes option pricing model.
-Since October 2019, expected volatility is based on the historical share price volatility of comparable peer companies within the Company's industry in which it operates (gold producer) at the time of granting the options.
-The fair value of options granted during the year ended December 31, 2021 and 2020 was estimated on the date of grant using the Black-Scholes option pricing model with the following weighted average assumptions:
+The fair value of options granted during the year ended December 31, 2022 and 2021 was estimated on the date of grant using the Black-Scholes option pricing model with the following weighted average assumptions: